top of page

 If you've just recently been feeling pain in your knee and need an accurate diagnose of your injury, the best person to see is a Sports Physiotherapist.
 They will be able to kick-start your healing process through manual therapy, and ensure your exercise rehabilitation is appropriate to your injury.
 Click below to read more!

 If however, you have been suffering ongoing knee pain, with unsuccessful return to sport, the best health professional to see is an Exercise Physiologist, who specialises at exercise rehab and mid-end stage return to sport treatment.
-Click below to clean more!
+Otherwise we've got a team at each of our Sydney physio clinics that can help.
+Click below to learn more!

 Hope you enjoyed the read!